dedupeio/dedupe-examples/examples/patent_example/README.md

 inventors from the PATSTAT international patent data file.

 The example illustrates a few more elaborate features of PATSTAT:

 1. Set and class comparisons, useful for records where sets are a record attribute (e.g., for voters, "candidates donated to")
 2. Geographic distance comparison, via a Haversine distance
 3. Set and geographic distance blocking predicates

-The example also illustrates a potential two-stage disambiguation strategy that targets two separate groups of inventors.
-The first round goes after the entire group of inventors, with precision-recall critera favoring more precise disambiguation.
-The second round selects only the most prolific innovators, and further disambiguates with precision-recall criteria favoring recall.
-The reflects the fact that prolific innovators may have lots of name variance that should be ignored, while rare innovators (especially individuals) are distinguished by minor differences.

-For instance, "IBM", "International Business Machines", and "Internat.
-Bus.
-Machines" are all the same company; the dedupe algorithm should accept this high level of name variance.
-But doing so with the same dataset containing "John R. Smith", "John H. Smith", and "John A. Smith" would aggregate together distinct individuals.
-By separating the disambiguation into stages, we enable the algorithm to learn different settings for these two cases.

 Data
 -----------